Lumor Agbenyenu: Loans to Göztepe and Mallorca

 On 31 July 2019, after a six-month loan spell at Göztepe, Lumor joined La Liga side Mallorca also in a temporary deal.
 He featured regularly before returning to his parent club Sporting in July 2020, but spent the entire campaign without playing.

 Aris

 On 30 July 2021, Lumor joined Aris on a two-year deal.

 Málaga

 On 19 October 2022, he returned to Spain after signing a one-year contract with Málaga in Segunda División, after a trial period.
 He had his contract terminated by the club due to "disciplinary reasons" the following 15 March, after just three matches.

+A.E.
+Kifisia

+On 10 July 2023, Lumor joined A.E.
+Kifisia on one-year deal.

+SV Ried

+On 31 January 2024, Agbenyenu signed for Austrian 2.
+Liga club SV Ried on an eighteen-month contract.

 International career

 Agbenyenu made his debut for the Ghana national team in a 5–0 2019 Africa Cup of Nations qualification win over Ethiopia on 11 June 2017.